Yin Vs. Yang

 What is interesting is that unlike Buddhism which has much advice on different problems, times of life, and of course personal crises, since that is when many people turn or turn back to religion, Taoism is rather vague.
 Sometimes the individual is told to go with the flow, go against the flow.
 It also depends if the change affects you or someone else.

-After all is said and done perhaps one of the most valuable lessons from the Taoism religion or philosophy is to balance our lives daily.
+One of the most valuable lessons from the Taoism religion or philosophy is to balance our lives daily.
 This also fits in with mental and physical balancing eating healthily and feeding your mind with good literature and music as well as allowing it to also enjoy McDonald’s, listen to heavy rock or rap, and relish that Coca-Cola.